Extending the Range of Robust PCE Inflation Measures: Optimal Trimmed-Mean Measures

-A naive reading of the results above might suggest that a wide range of trims is functionally equivalent, with the only change being the adjustment of the range of trims when targeting the behavior of current or future trend inflation.
-However, the small differences in the RMSEs of different trims hide significant variation in the prediction levels of the implied trimmed-mean series.
-This makes it complicated to select a single optimal series, as there are other, near-optimal, series with different implications for trend inflation in any given month.
-Take for instance the predicted levels of trend inflation from the best 50 trim combinations.
-These trims vary between 22 and 45 percent.
-In October 2022 the predicted inflation levels are between 7.3 and 7.9 percent, a range of 59 basis points (see Figure \ref{fig: Prediction_HM}).
+A naive reading of the results above might suggest that a wide range of trims is functionally equivalent, with the only difference given by the choice of trim points when targeting the behavior of current or future trend inflation.
+However, the small differences in the RMSEs of different trims hide significant variation in the prediction levels of the implied trimmed mean series.

-This pattern of large discrepancies between predictions holds throughout the sample when looking at the set of trimmed mean inflation measures with the lowest RMSE, that is, those with an RMSE statistically equivalent to that of the best trim, and is even larger when targeting future trend inflation.\footnote{ We determine the set of statistically equivalent trims with the \citet{Diebold_Mariano_1995} test using a significance level of 5 percent.
-Figure \ref{fig: Prediction_Range} plots the range between the lowest and highest predictions for the current and future trend between 1970 and 2022 for the set of statistically equivalent trims and the best 50 and 100 trims according to their RMSE.
-Figure \ref{fig: Inf_Range_by_Trims} complements this information by presenting the average range of inflation implied by each trim combination. } Figure \ref{fig: Prediction_Level} plots the range of inflation predictions implied by these sets for 1970--2022 sample for trims targeting current and future trend inflation.
-The average range is \Paste{min_range_eqv_RMSE} percentage points when targeting current trend inflation and \Paste{max_range_eqv_RMSE} percentage points when targeting future trend inflation.
-Even when we restrict attention to the best 50 trims (those whose prediction error is closest to the best trim's error), the average prediction range is 42 basis points between 1970 and 2022 and as high as 1 percentage point.
+Figure \ref{fig: Prediction_Level} plots the range of inflation implied by the sets of near-optimal trims---those whose prediction error is closest to the error of the best trim---for the 1970--2024 sample when targeting current and future trend inflation.\footnote{ Figure \ref{fig: Prediction_Range} plots the distance between the lowest and highest predictions for the current and future trend for the set of near-optimal trims and the best 50 and 100 trims according to their RMSE.
+Figure \ref{fig: Inf_Range_by_Trims} complements this information by presenting the average range of inflation implied by each trim combination. } The average range is \Paste{min_range_eqv_RMSE} percentage points when targeting current trend inflation and \Paste{max_range_eqv_RMSE} percentage points when targeting future trend inflation.
+This variation in prediction levels makes it even more complicated to select a single optimal series, as there are other near-optimal series with different implications for trend inflation in any given month.